Traveller Figures: Adventurers

-Traveller Figures: Adventurers is a set of miniatures published by Grenadier Models Inc. for Traveller.
+Traveller Figures: Adventurers is a set of miniature figures made by Grenadier Models Inc. for Traveller.

 Contents

 Traveller Figures: Adventurers are a set of twelve 25mm metal figures plus two accessories, and a four-page 5 1/2" x 8" scenario-sheet.

 Reception

 Stefan Jones reviewed Traveller Figures: Adventurers in Space Gamer No. 70.
 Jones commented that "I recommend Grenadier's Traveller figures to anyone running and SFRPG who'd like to add miniatures to his campaign.
 They're a good deal at the price and are well made."

-John T. Sapienza, Jr. reviewed Imperial Marines, Adventurers, and Alien Animals for Different Worlds magazine and stated that "These three boxes continue the higher quality in the Grenadier line that I have remarked upon in recent columns.
+John T. Sapienza, Jr. reviewed Imperial Marines, Adventurers, and Alien Animals for Different Worlds magazine, writing:

+These three boxes continue the higher quality in the Grenadier line that I have remarked upon in recent columns.
 They are well-sculpted in action poses and well-cast with only a reasonable minimum of flash left attached (which is easily removed with modeling knife).
 Although these were designed for use with Traveller, they would work nicely with most science-fiction games.
-Recommended."
+Recommended.